UoRLibrary/boo-query-gen/README.md

 Embedding the tool
 ------------------
-Use code contained in initBooWidget.js to include the Boolean Query Generator on a webpage.
+Use code contained in initBooWidget to include the Boolean Query Generator on a webpage.
 If this repository is forked, update links to css and js files.

 Files